motorcycle 101 guides

 3. Idaho Motorcycle Helmet Laws

-According to Idaho Statutes § 49-666, if you are below the age of 18 then you are required by law to always wear a motorcycle helmet when operating or riding a motorcycle.
-An appropriate motorcycle helmet would meet the safety requirements set by the U.S. Department of Transportation.
+According to Idaho Statutes § 49-666, if the operator or passenger is below 18 years of age, then either one is required by law to always wear a motorcycle helmet onboard a moving motorcycle.

-If you are a legal adult, you have the option of driving your motorcycle without a motorcycle helmet.
-However, it is best if you wear a motorcycle helmet at all times.
-Now you may dislike putting a motorcycle helmet over your head because of the assumptions that it is bulky and limits your field of vision.
+If you are a legal adult, you have the option of riding your two-wheeler without a motorcycle helmet.
+However, it is best if you wear a motorcycle helmet whenever possible.
+You may dislike putting a motorcycle helmet over your head because of the assumption that it is bulky and limits your field of vision.
 But the extra protection that lowers the chances of severe or fatal injuries to your head always outweighs the negatives.

-To help you narrow down your search for types of motorcycle helmets that comply with Idaho motorcycle helmet laws, pick either a half helmet, a three-quarter helmet, or a full-face helmet.
+To help you narrow down your search for types of motorcycle helmets recommended by the U.S. Department of Transportation, pick either a half helmet, a three-quarter helmet, or a full-face helmet.

 4. Idaho Motorcycle License Laws